 Post Surgery Diet

 Changes made to the gastrointestinal tract will require permanent changes in eating habits that must be followed for successful weight loss.
-You may hear about post surgery guidelines different from the ones you receive.
+You may hear about post-surgery guidelines different from the ones you receive.
 It is important to remember that these guidelines will be different depending on the surgeon and type of procedure.
 What is most important is that you follow the surgeon’s guidelines.
-Dr. Roller, Dr. Kwon, Dr. Mourot and our registered dieticians will establish guidelines specific to your needs.
+Our team of doctors and registered dieticians will establish guidelines specific to your needs.
 The following are some of the generally accepted dietary guidelines:

 - When you start eating solid food, it is important to chew food thoroughly and eat very slowly.
 Wait two to three minutes after swallowing before putting the next bite of food in your mouth.
 You will not be able to digest steaks or other chunks of meat if they are not ground or chewed thoroughly.